miso-xyz/UniShield/README.md

 # Notes
 All 3 Licensing Protections use encryption, UniShield only extract the encrypted data & tries to decrypt with what's available.</br>(they're stupid protections anyway)</br>

+Some protections that NetShield Uses are from <a href="https://github.com/Sato-Isolated/MindLated/">MindLated</a>.</br>
+If for some reason UniShield doesn't support a protection, try <a href="https://github.com/miso-xyz/LostMyMisoSoup">LostMyMisoSoup</a> instead
 - - - -
 ***The CFlow Protection currently present in UniShield is outdated***, It only currently works with `NetShield v1.0`</br>(caused by blocks being randomised after the mentioned version)
 - - - -